Vanishing Love of Black Holes in General Relativity: From Spacetime Conformal Symmetry of a Two-dimensional Reduced Geometry: No static response of Schwarzschild black hole from hidden symmetry

 Without knowledge of the exact solutions of the perturbations, we instead use the asymptotic solutions at the horizon and large distances, i.e.,

 and

 The translational conservation of $Y_s$ of Eq.~\eqref{ConservedY2} tells us the asymptotic behavior of the solution at large distances under the requirement of the regularity at the horizon as follows.
-The evaluation of $Y_s$ in Eq.~\eqref{ConservedY2} for $\phi_s|_{z\to 1}\sim {\rm const}.$ yields $Y_s=0$ at the horizon, as we have already known, for $\phi_s|_{z\gg 1}\sim z^{s}$ it also leads to $Y_s=0$.
-On the other hand, the values of $Y_s$ are nonzero for $\phi_s|_{z\to 1}\sim \ln(1-1/z)$ and $\phi_s|_{z\gg 1}\sim z^{-s-1}$.
+The evaluation of $Y_s$ in Eq.~\eqref{ConservedY2} for $\phi_s|_{z\to 1}\sim {\rm const}.$ yields $Y_s=0$ at the horizon~$(\Delta=0)$, as we have already known, for $\phi_s|_{z\gg 1}\sim z^{s}$ it also leads to $Y_s=0$.
+On the other hand, the values of $Y_s$ are nonzero for $\phi_s|_{z\to 1}\sim \ln(1-1/z)$ and $\phi_s|_{z\gg 1}\sim z^{-s-1}$; then, $Y_s$ is included in the factor in front of the decaying solution and is proportional to the induced multipole moment~\cite{Damour:2009vw,Binnington:2009bb}.
 Therefore, the solution regular~(logarithmically divergent) at the horizon must connect to a purely growing~(decaying, respectively) solution of $z$ at large distances.
-This shows that for $\phi_s$, the spin-$s$-field Love number of the Schwarzschild black hole vanishes, i.e., $k_s^{(s)}=0$.
+This shows that for $\phi_s$, the spin-$s$-field Love and dissipation numbers of the Schwarzschild black hole vanish.